Designing a single brand mark that works, carved into stone, printed at 16px, and across three international markets.

 Outcome

-Scalability: Works from digital interfaces to architectural applications.
+The mark scales from digital interfaces to architectural applications.